innovara/autoreply/README.md

 # autoreply.py

-> This is a fork of [innovara/autoreply](https://github.com/innovara/autoreply) with added support for domain-based auto-replies and other improvements.

 ## Introduction

-`autoreply.py` is a Postfix filter that automatically sends reply emails when messages are sent to configured email addresses or domains.
-When an email enters the Postfix mail system addressed to a qualifying recipient, the script sends an auto-reply and then re-injects the original email for normal delivery.
+`autoreply.py` is a Postfix filter that sends automatic replies when emails sent to pre-configured address(es) and/or domain(s) enter the mail transfer agent.
+The script sends an auto-reply and then re-injects the original email for normal delivery.

 ### Key Features